You graduated! What next?

 - Hospitals and the medical world

-Examples of spin-offs that have come out of this programme include Thuisbezorgd.nl, an online platform that allows consumers to have restaurant meals delivered to their homes, Booking.com, one of the world’s largest e-commerce companies for trips, No Wires Needed, a manufacturer of wireless computer networks that since its founding has been acquired by another company, and Hops&Grains, a firm that gives consumers the opportunity to have their own specialty beer brewed and delivered to their homes.
+Examples of spin-offs that have come out of this programme include Thuisbezorgd.nl, an online platform that allows consumers to have restaurant meals delivered to their homes, Booking.com, one of the world’s largest e-commerce companies for trips and No Wires Needed, a manufacturer of wireless computer networks that since its founding has been acquired by another company.

 Do you want to find out more about studying at the UT?
 Visit or send your questions to Student Services.